 - My circumstances have changed.
 What next?

 - How to set and achieve your goals

-- Attending university: How the NDIS can help
+- · Attending university: How the NDIS can help

-- Thinking about finding a job?
+- NDIS employment supports: All you need to know

 - Resources to help you find a job

 - Specialist Disability Accommodation

 - Supported Independent Living

-- Individual Living Options
+- Individualised Living Options